Methods of Seed Germination

 - Make a hole with a toothpick or knife.

 - Drop the seed into the hole and push it down to the bottom.

-This method works great for hydroponics system where you can use the rockwool throughout the process.
-Otherwise, separating the young plant from the rockwool can be tough.
+This method works great for a hydroponics system where you can use the Rockwool throughout the process.
+Otherwise, separating the young plant from the Rockwool can be tough.

-This is the regular method, and it involves simply mixing some high quality potting mix with compost.
+This is the regular method, and it involves simply mixing some high-quality potting mix with compost.
 You may think this method is totally hopeless, but I’ve had lots of success with it by following the specific needs of the seeds.
-Make sure you read the seed pack to check if soil needs to stay moist or if watering is only required after the seedling pops out.
+Ensure you read the seed pack to check if the soil needs to stay moist or if watering is only required after the seedling pops out.

-I’ve had success growing mint form seed using this method, and if anyone has tried to germinate mint seeds before you’ll know it can be very tricky and you need to have the patience of a saint.
+I’ve had success growing mint from seed using this method, and if anyone has tried to germinate mint seeds before, you know it can be very tricky, and you need to have the patience of a saint.